Karaborg/My-Docker-Notes/README.md

 CMD ["npm", "start"]
 ```
-So at the end, docker will be building the image much faster and not check the `node-modules` all over again, because `package.json` did not change at all.
+So in the end, docker will be building the image much faster and not check the `node-modules` all over again, because `package.json` did not change at all.

 ## Start & Re-Start